GROWING TOURISM THROUGH CO-INVESTMENT

 PAYMENT, MOU AND REPORTING

 OVERVIEW AND OBJECTIVES Partner with RTO3 to refresh your digital assets with professional photography this year.
-With a vetted and contracted, professional photographer, each session will last for 1.5 hours at one location and will produce 60 high-quality edited images.
+We have contracted Damian Dudek of Dudek Photography to offer his professional services; each photography session will last for 1.5 hours at one location and will produce 60 high-quality edited images.
 We recommend arranging models to represent customers or tourists in your photos to ensure the best possible image results.
 While we encourage you to compensate models for their time, this is at your discretion.
 Model compensation is not included in the project cost.
 Both RTO3 and the partner will have full usage rights to all images; the photographer retains ownership of images.

 ELIGIBLE APPLICANTS